fwmone/alexa-microsoft-todo/README.md

 ## Usage

-The skill supports the AddToListIntent, the RemoveFromListIntent and getListIntent.
-They must be added as intents to your skill and AddToListIntent/RemoveFromListIntent need to have {item} as AMAZON.SearchQuery slot. {item} will be the task name. getListIntent does not an an {item}, because it just returns what is on your list.
+The skill supports the AddToListIntent, the RemoveFromListIntent, getListIntent and getCustomListIntent.
+They must be added as intents to your skill and AddToListIntent/RemoveFromListIntent/getCustomListIntent need to have {item} as AMAZON.SearchQuery slot. {item} will be the task and optionally the list name. getListIntent does not an an {item}, because it just returns what is on your list.

 ## Contributing